 A forthcoming update will add a blog for news updates and articles, and as part of that, we’ll be guiding Hagopian Ink with content planning for blog posts, social media and public relations strategy.

 From a search perspective, we enabled SEO tools that make it easy to add and edit keywords, description text, and test for adequate content length.
 This helps content to appear with relevant snippets and images in search results, and on the back end, generates sitemaps in a Google-friendly XML format.
 Microcopy and HTML5 link attributes make it easier for search engines and mobile devices to pick up addresses and phone numbers directly from site text.

 From Design To Code

 The new site was built on WordPress, and hosted at WPEngine, a specialty provider that offers added security, staging, backup and Content Delivery Network (CDN) features.

 This involved establishing a content-out style guide; refining layout and typographic hierarchy for different devices and aspect ratios, all while balancing mobile performance and Retina / HiDPI compatibility.

-Other tasks included adapting the interaction design and menus for responsive breakpoints; researching plugins, and working with a coding colleague, Pier-Luc Lafleur, to help customize plugins to do things that weren’t available out-of-the-box.
+Other tasks included adapting the interaction design and menus for responsive breakpoints; researching and customizing plugins to do things that weren’t available out-of-the-box.
 Finally, we tested the prototype extensively, across a supported set of operating systems, devices and browsers.